Prince Alexander of the Netherlands: Biography

 As an adult, Prince Alexander lived rather modestly.
 Aide-de-camp Eliza Pieter Matthes in 1842 described the prince's home behind the Kloosterkerk as "rather small for a prince", but the interior was "charming."
-In 1844, Alexander bought villa Boschlust in The Hague after the death of the former inhabitant Johannes van den Bosch.
+In 1844, King William II bought a more suitable accommodation for his son.
+He chose the Villa Boschlust, just outside The Hague, which had sat empty since the death of its builder Johannes van den Bosch.
 Alexander relocated to villa Boschlust in 1845, but stayed for only two years, until his departure to Madeira.
 After his death the villa was inherited by his parents.
-Anna Pavlovna inhabited Boschlust for a short time after the death of her husband (The widowed queen fled her former home, Kneuterdijk Palace in tears when she visited one last time).
-Soon afterwards, the Queen dowager also left Boschlust.
-The villa was sold in March 1851.
-Villa Boschlust was demolished shortly after 1888.
+Anna Pavlovna stayed at Boschlust for a short time after the death of her husband, because she could no longer bear living at her former home, Kneuterdijk Palace, without him.
+After the Queen dowager had left Boschlust, the estate was sold to a Rotterdam wine merchant in March 1851.
+Villa Boschlust and the large park surrounding it were demolished shortly after 1888 in favour of a residential area.